 The call starts at box one, thus “nine o’clock, and all is well,” then two repeats it, and so on until eight have called.
 If any of them fail to call, the sergeant of the watch is there in a hurry.

-While the prisoners are not locked in their cells, a (San Quentin officer duties) on the wall (is a) very tiresome job, as he has to be constantly watching all the maneuvers of the prisoners in the yard, day in and day out – Sundays and holidays, it is all the same to him.
+While the prisoners are not locked in their cells, (the San Quentin wall officer duties can be) very tiresome.
+He has to be constantly watching all the maneuvers of the prisoners in the yard, day in and day out – Sundays and holidays, it is all the same to him.

 But the most monotonous posts of them all are the tower posts, which sit upon the side hill.
 Those posts are all equipped with Gatling guns, which are trained on the prison and surrounding grounds outside the walls, such as the vegetable gardens, chicken and hog ranch, where there are quite a number of prisoners at work, with no one over them but the guards in the tower post.